Parent Visa (subclass 103)

 Eligibility Criteria

-• Live, study and work in Australia for indefinite period
+• Work and study in Australia

-• Sponsor eligible relatives for permanent residence
+• Sponsor eligible relatives for permanent residence, subject to migration rules

 Included Family Members

-• Your Partner
+• Your dependent children

 Health and Character Requirements